zeeshanali/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

 ### SSH user keys (Optional)

-Manager for Lustre\* software has several mechanisms available for establishing trust between itself and the servers that it manages.
+Intel® Manager for Lustre* software has several mechanisms available for establishing trust between itself and the servers that it manages.
 One of the most common mechanisms used during server discovery, is to create a passphrase-less SSH public/private key pair for the root